Mississippi flooding: Up to 1,000 homes feared affected

 Reeves said that while there was relatively good news in the Jackson and central Mississippi area, "we as a state are not in the clear yet."

-The Hardin County Fire Department on Sunday shared aerial video showing homes along the river inundated, some up to their rooftops.
-Hardin County is around 100 miles east of Memphis.
+The Hardin County Fire Department shared aerial video Sunday showing homes along the river inundated, some up to their rooftops.
+Hardin County is about 100 miles east of Memphis.

-"It absolutely kills you, knowing that" houses are getting destroyed downstream from the dam at the Tennessee Valley Authority's Pickwick Reservoir, TVA spokesman Jim Hopson told the AP.
-He said that February's rains have been "400 percent of normal, and we have more coming in this week.
+"It absolutely kills you" knowing houses are getting destroyed downstream from the dam at the Tennessee Valley Authority's Pickwick Reservoir, TVA spokesman Jim Hopson told the AP.
+He said February's rains have been "400 percent of normal, and we have more coming in this week.
 It's kind of a never-ending battle."